 If it is dry paint then water based paint will still wipe off with a damp cloth.

-If it is an emulsion or acrylic paint then the best thing to do is to get a clean rag and put a small amount of methylated spirit on to the cloth. put the cloth onto the area for a short time, maybe lay the cloth on top of the paint for around twenty and then remove the cloth.
+If it is an emulsion or acrylic paint then the best thing to do is to get a clean rag and put a small amount of methylated spirit on to the cloth. put the cloth onto the area for a short time, maybe lay the cloth on top of the paint for around twenty minutes and then remove the cloth.
 Now very gently scrape the paint with your fingernail or a soft piece of wood and this should take the paint off.
 Very often the paint can penetrate the polish and you end up with patches of bare wood.
 The easiest way to resolve this is to very slightly dampen some cotton wool with white spirit and very gently rub over the area and just over the surrounding area in small circles.
 The white spirit will dissolve the old layers of polish and when it dries the old polish will dry and should re form over the area so the area is now polished.
 Once the polish is dry and has re formed, gently rub some wax or furniture oil with a soft cloth.
+This only works on old french polished surfaces.

 How to Remove Oil or Grease from Antique Furniture

 If you want the oil completely removed then firstly you will need to strip off the old finish using a good paint or polish stripper.
-Once that is done neutralise the stripper using a white spirit and when dry mix some talcum powder with some methylated spirit. mix it into a thick paste and then put it onto the affected area to dry over night.
+Once that is done neutralise the stripper using a methylated spirit and when dry mix some talcum powder with some methylated spirit. mix it into a thick paste and then put it onto the affected area to dry over night.
 The powder should draw the oil out of the wood (this is not always guaranteed) and then sand the top slightly and re polish.
 On the second option it is always best to give to a professional restorer as you can sometimes do more damage than good if you do not do it correctly.

 I personally think marks on antique furniture are part and parcel of a piece over 100 years old so do not worry too much as it just adds to the character of the furniture.